m-miley/Credit_Risk_Analysis/README.md

 ## Overview

 Data Analysis and Machine Learning project designed to predict credit risk for a money lending company.
 Given that credit risk is largely unbalanced in classification, the implementation of resampling techniques such as oversampling, undersampling, and combination sampling to increase the effectiveness of the machine learning models is necessary.
 Pre-processing techniques were applied to prepare the data for modeling such as encoding strings using .get_dummies() which splits the columns and maintains binary assignment, and StandardScaler to scale and standardize the data for balance and accuracy.
-Our models were then initialized, trained (fit), predicted, and tested for accuracy using accuracy_score, a confusion matrix, and further displayed via classification report.
+The models were then initialized, trained (fit), predicted, and tested for accuracy using accuracy_score, a confusion matrix, and further displayed via classification report.

 ## Results